pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 <br> <br>
 As you can see from the table of contents,
-### This post covers the essential things you need to know in order to
+### This post and series covers the essential things you need to know in order to
 ### use ***Terraform*** to provision services on Azure.

 <br> <br>